ejhusom/tscluster/README.md

-# Erdre
+# tscluster

-Erroneous data repair for Industry 4.0.

-This is a project using [DVC](https://dvc.org/) for setting up a flexible and robust pipeline for machine learning experiments.
+This is a project using [DVC](https://dvc.org/) for setting up a flexible and robust pipeline for clustering subsequences of a time series.

 This README explains how to use the pipeline to create predictive models from
 scratch: